Matgenix/turbomoleio/docs_rst/developer/testing.rst

 code that are executed by at least one test.
 As of version 1.0.0 the global coverage of the unit tests alone is 99% and developers should aim at keeping this value as high as possible.

+The unit-testing for the output files is performed for multiple versions of Turbomole.
+The reference files for these tests are stored in the `turbomoleio/testfiles/outputs` folder for each Turbomole version, e.g. `turbomoleio/testfiles/outputs/TM_v7.3.1`.
+Additionnally, a `turbomoleio/testfiles/outputs/generation` folder contains the necessary information to generate new output files for a new Turbomole version using a specific development script (see :ref:`developer_utest_output`).

 Integration tests
 =================